RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-23.0.0---2023-03-06.md

     - access to the connection edit dialog of shared connections,
     - permission to create connections in both projects, Shared and Private, when it’s restricted for other users,
     - the search tool for local connections in the Connection menu on the public page.
-- Authentication:
-  - Administrators can enable a reverse proxy for user authentication in the Server Settings.
 - User administration:
   - administrators can filter enabled and disabled users on the Access Management tab;
   - the application saves all user history: users can be deactivated, but not deleted.